 Weather in India and Nepal can be very hot in summer and surprisingly cold in winter, please pack accordingly so you aren't caught out!
 Check seasonal weather guides and pick a travel time that suits your comfort level.

 1. A valid Indian visa is required prior to travel.
 This trip arrives into India overland from Nepal and e-visas are not valid at land borders.

-2. A Single Supplement to have your own room is available on this trip and is applicable for all nights with the exception the overnight train.
+2. A single supplement is available on this trip and is applicable for all nights with the exception the overnight train.

 3. Hot air balloon flights are operated by Sky Waltz in Jaipur.
-Flights operate from September 1st to April 31st and last approximately 60 mins.
+Flights operate mornings from September to June and morning and evening from September to March.
+Morning flights depart around sunrise and evening flights late afternoon and last 60 mins.
 Return transfers, tea and coffee plus light refreshments and a certificate of flight are included in the cost.
 You can register your interest and pay your tour leader at your joining meeting on day 1 of your trip.
 Payment must be made by cash in either INR/AUD/USD/GBP only and is USD$260pp (subject to change).
-Flights are subject to availability and weather conditions (tickets are fully refundable in case of bad weather).
+Flights are subject to ticket availability and weather conditions.
+Tickets are fully refundable in case of poor weather.

 Want an in-depth insight into this trip?
 Essential Trip Information provides a detailed itinerary, visa info, how to get to your hotel, what's included - pretty much everything you need to know about this adventure and more.View Essential Trip Information